gvwilson/thirdbit/fiction/beneath-coriandel/index.md

 I feel motion again behind me on the other side of the well.
 How did it move that fast?
 Or are there two of them?
 I slide my hand down the haft of my spear and head for the exit.
-Steady pace, steady breathing...
-Ishad has more sayings than a camel has fleas, but "give 'em nothing" is one worth listening to.
+Steady pace, steady breathing…  Ishad has more sayings than a camel has fleas, but "give 'em nothing" is one worth listening to.

 The prickling on the nape of my neck grows stronger.
 Something, or someone, is